HantosNorbert/Raymarching-in-Jack/README.md

 The mantissa includes 23 fraction bits to the right of the binary point and an implicit leading bit.
 The first bit indicates whenever we have $\frac{1}{2}$, the second bit is for $\frac{1}{4}$, then $\frac{1}{8}$, $\frac{1}{16}$, and so on (the negative powers of $2$).
 A mantissa of `010110...` can be interpreted as $m = \frac{1}{4} + \frac{1}{16} + \frac{1}{32} + \dots$

-An IEEE 754 bitstring encodes the following real number:
+An IEEE 754 bit string encodes the following real number:

 $$(-1)^{s} \cdot (1+m) \cdot 2^e$$

 In the example image above, $s=0$, $e=-3$ (stored as $124$ in binary), $m=\frac{1}{4} = 0.25$, so the number is $(1+0.25) \cdot 2^{-3} = 0.15625$.

 Just to make sure you understand IEEE 754 numbers, let's see another example!
-Take this bitstring of 32 bits:
+Take this bit string of 32 bits:

 `11000001010110000000000000000000`